spatialcurrent/go-reader-writer/README.md

 ## Description

-**go-reader-writer** (aka GRW) is a simple library for reading and writing compressed resource by uri.
+**go-reader-writer** (aka GRW) is a simple library for reading and writing compressed resources by uri.
 GRW supports the following compression algorithms.

 | Algorithm | Read |  Write |
 | ---- | ------ |  ------ |